awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_lex_chatbot/Readme.md

 + index.html

 The **index.html** file is the application's home view that displays the Amazon Lex bot.
 The following HTML represents the **index.html** file.
-In the following code, ensure that you specify your **IdentityPoolId** value and bot alias value.

      <!DOCTYPE html>
      <html xmlns:th="https://www.thymeleaf.org">